biohackrxiv/bhxiv-metadata/doc/elixir_biohackathon2022/paper.md

 1. When authors choose to submit a zip file we have to contact the authors for all relevant metadata
 1. The current system can not include accompanying code and data with the submission
 1. The preview service has a limitation of one paper per git repository --- this often confuses authors
+1. Our RDF database needs to be updated by hand to show our aggregated output page at http://preview.biohackrxiv.org/list that should show a list of publications and their authors

 We identified these challenges and decided we need to automate more and work on the mechanism of submitting and generating publications and their metadata.
 In this biohackathon, in addition to fixing bugs and helping other groups format their biohackathon publications, we visited OSF, Zenodo, and OpenCitations APIs and RDF, wrote proof-of-concept code, and this resulted in a new road map for BioHackrXiv.